Awaji puppets that have been handed down to various places

 In Awaji, there were twenty-three villages under the territory of Kurobei Inada, the castle lord of the Hachisuka clan, the lord of the Tokushima domain, but the return bridge village does not actually exist.
 Is it a creation inspired by Ichijomodo Bridge?

-There is a gold signboard of Morikawa Sengazo in Furuta.
+There is a gold signboard of Senga Morikawa in Furuta.
 Sengazo is an Awaji puppeteer who taught Kawano puppets (Toyooka-mura, Shimoina-gun).
 The relationship between him and the Furuta doll does not appear in the document at all, but there is no doubt that there was some relationship.
 Yoshio Ito points out that he may have been the leader of Furuta before Kuzo.

 Kuroda Ningyo and Shigezaburo Yoshida